Partner Country of the Month: Türkiye

-In the series "Partner Country of the Month", we shine a spotlight on the countries, regions and partner universities of TU Dresden where our students can spend a semester abroad.
+With the campaign "Partner Country of the Month", we shine a spotlight on the countries, regions and partner universities of TU Dresden that might not be the first to come to our students' minds when thinking about a semester abroad.

 Table of contents

-You can find further facts, figures and information on Wikipedia, on Canada’s official website including travel information, or e.g. on Wikivoyage.
+You can find further facts, figures and information on Wikipedia, on the website of Germany’s Federal Foreign Office, or e.g. on Wikivoyage and GoTürkiye.

 Small language course